SyncfusionExamples/Blazor-Server-Grid-Edit-Form/README.md

 ## Prerequisites

-* Visual Studio 2022
-* Visual Studio Code
+* Visual Studio 2022 or Visual Studio Code

 ## How to Run the Project